Does the following sound familiar?

 But there are ways to prevent this.
 For example, you can arrange for your team to attend industry events and expositions.
 Or, you can allocate specific times for your team to discuss projects aside from the current campaign.
 Larger, multinational companies can spread creative team members across locations to promote cross-team collaboration.
 If your brand is still using an external agency for larger campaigns, they can establish a system of collaboration and check-ins with the in-house team.

 Finally, establishing an in-house team will undoubtedly require a technology that can support personalized creative at scale.
-Certain creative software are designed for just that.
+Certain creative software is designed for just that.
 The cloud-based software gives your team one place to create, collaborate on, and scale your digital advertising.
 Plus, creative, media, marketing, and agency teams have one place to scale campaigns and dynamic creative from global toolkits to local media.

 Planning to launch in-house creative production?
 We can help.
 Send us a message.